Ligature (writing): History

-Ligatures began to fall out of use because of their complexity in the 20th century.
+Because of their complexity, ligatures began to fall out of use in the 20th century.
 Sans serif typefaces, increasingly used for body text, generally avoid ligatures, though notable exceptions include Gill Sans and Futura.
 Inexpensive phototypesetting machines in the 1970s (which did not require journeyman knowledge or training to operate) also generally avoid them.
 A few, however, became characters in their own right, see below the sections about German ß, various Latin accented letters, & et al.

 The trend against digraph use was further strengthened by the desktop publishing revolution.
 Early computer software in particular had no way to allow for ligature substitution (the automatic use of ligatures where appropriate), while most new digital typefaces did not include ligatures.
 As most of the early PC development was designed for the English language (which already treated ligatures as optional at best) dependence on ligatures did not carry over to digital.
 Ligature use fell as the number of traditional hand compositors and hot metal typesetting machine operators dropped because of the mass production of the IBM Selectric brand of electric typewriter in 1961.
 A designer active in the period commented: "some of the world's greatest typefaces were quickly becoming some of the world's worst fonts."

 Ligatures have grown in popularity in the 21st century because of an increasing interest in creating typesetting systems that evoke arcane designs and classical scripts.
 One of the first computer typesetting programs to take advantage of computer-driven typesetting (and later laser printers) was Donald Knuth's TeX program.
 Now the standard method of mathematical typesetting, its default fonts are explicitly based on nineteenth-century styles.
 Many new fonts feature extensive ligature sets; these include FF Scala, Seria and others by Martin Majoor and Hoefler Text by Jonathan Hoefler.
 Mrs Eaves by Zuzana Licko contains a particularly large set to allow designers to create dramatic display text with a feel of antiquity.

 A parallel use of ligatures is seen in the creation of script fonts that join letterforms to simulate handwriting effectively.
 This trend is caused in part by the increased support for other languages and alphabets in modern computing, many of which use ligatures somewhat extensively.
 This has caused the development of new digital typesetting techniques such as OpenType, and the incorporation of ligature support into the text display systems of macOS, Windows, and applications like Microsoft Office.
 An increasing modern trend is to use a "Th" ligature which reduces spacing between these letters to make it easier to read, a trait infrequent in metal type.

 Today, modern font programming divides ligatures into three groups, which can be activated separately: standard, contextual and historical.
 Standard ligatures are needed to allow the font to display without errors such as character collision.
 Designers sometimes find contextual and historic ligatures desirable for creating effects or to evoke an old-fashioned print look.